Balakalki/NeuralNet_FaceClassifier/README.md

 The model achieved 90%+ accuracy on the MNIST dataset, showcasing its adaptability for digit classification tasks.

 # Model Architecture
-The neural network consists of four layers, including one hidden layers, one input layer, and one output layer:
+The neural network consists of three layers, including one hidden layers, one input layer, and one output layer:

 Input Layer: Accepts input features (e.g., 64x64 for face classification, 28x28 for MNIST).
 Hidden Layers: Utilize ReLU activation function to introduce non-linearity.